outr/youi/README.md

 * [ ] User Interface framework for Scala.js (see NextUI)
 * [ ] Existing HTML, CSS, and JavaScript optimization, compression, and obfuscation for production use
 * [ ] Image optimizer for production use supporting compile-time and run-time optimization
+* [ ] HTML caching in Local Storage for offline and faster cached loading

 ## Features for 1.0.0 (In-Progress)